All Episodes

 Big thing.

-Been been the headlines and all the news, been in all the newspapers, been on the TV, been on the radio.
+Been the headlines and all the news, been in all the newspapers, been on the TV, been on the radio.

-Diane Sawyer asked the director of national intelligence about this, and he has no idea what she's talking about.
+Diane Sawyer asked the Director of National Intelligence about this, and he has no idea what she's talking about.

-Uh and uh and and then John Brennan jumps in and tries to help the guy out by giving him a clue.
+And then John Brennan jumps in and tries to help the guy out by giving him a clue.

-He still doesn't know anything about it.
+And Clapper goes, oh, he still doesn't know anything about it.

-And Director Clapper again looks blank and say, Oh, I'm sorry I didn't.
+And Director Clapper again looks blank and say, oh, I'm sorry, I didn't.

 And then John Brennan again jumps in to protect the guy.